mattheww/gomill/gomill_docs/tournament_results.rst

    Matchup_stats objects have the following attributes (which should be treated as read-only):

-   .. attribute:: player_x
+   .. attribute:: player_1

       :ref:`player code <player codes>` of the first player.

-   .. attribute:: player_y
+   .. attribute:: player_2

       :ref:`player code <player codes>` of the second player.